Stanford-BioE80/Stanford-BioE80.github.io/_docs/w6ps.md

 <figcaption><b>Figure 2</b>.
 Bacterial edge detection.</figcaption>
 </figure>

-Take a look at the photo of the system in action.
-Note the edge detection in the case of a square or Alfred Hitchcock’s portrait.
+Carefully study the photo of the system in action.
+Note various details about the edge detection beahvoir in the case of a square or Alfred Hitchcock’s portrait.

 **3.a.** What do you observe?
 Are all the edges uniform?
 (1-2 sentences)